-Activity Impact summary Significance Proposed mitigation Alternative 1 (preferred alternative) The proposed expansion of the Ramskop Abattoir Direct impacts: Potential impact on surface freshwater ecosystems Negligible Condemned material to be disposed of at an existing fenced off burial area on site, west of the abattoir.
-Calvinia No development to take place within 32m of the any watercourse.
+Activity Impact summary Significance Proposed mitigation Alternative 1 (preferred alternative) The proposed expansion of the Ramskop Abattoir Calvinia Direct impacts: Potential impact on surface Freshwater Resources Negligible, Unlikely Condemned material to be disposed of at an existing fenced off burial area on site, west of the abattoir.
+No development to take place within 32m of the any watercourse.
 Oorlogskloof River is approximately 120m south of the proposed site.
 Existing access roads to be used and no new roads to be constructed.
 All operational activities must be undertaken in accordance with an approved operational phase Environmental Management Programme ("EMPr").
 The control of waste water, any polluted water and/or stormwater must be properly controlled, as per the EMPr.
-Potential impact on groundwater resources.
-The Ramskop abattoir upgrade is not Negligible The holding pens and washing zones are within cement bunding walls. considered to have an impact on groundwater resources in the area and it will not impact on the groundwater quality of the production The effluent water is channelled into a storage tank where it is transferred borehole on site or neighbouring farms.
+Potential impact on Groundwater Resources.
+Negligible, Unlikely All water used at the abattoir; this includes the The Ramskop abattoir upgrade is not considered to have an impact on groundwater resources in the area and it will not impact on the groundwater quality of the production borehole on site or neighbouring farms.
 A high level of confidence is associated with this conclusion.
-Please see Appendix D1 (Geohydrological Impact Assessment) via an existing pipeline network to the Waste Water Treatment Works (oxidation dams). • Animal remains that are unusable are disposed of at a burial area on site.
-The remains are buried in trenches with a depth of more than 60cm and lime is applied to help with the decomposition process. • The control of waste water, any polluted water and/or stormwater must be properly controlled, as per the EMPr.
-Abattoir and Lairage Waste Low-negative Waste from the abattoir and lairages will be collected and removed daily and disposed in trenches with a minimum depth of more than 60cm, just west of the abattoir.
-The control of waste water, any polluted water and/or stormwater must be properly controlled, as per the EMPr.
-Indirect impacts: 20 new permanent jobs will be created in the operational phase.
-Low-positive No mitigation measures are required.
-Permanent jobs will be created during the construction phase.
-Provision of red meat products to the local community and surrounding areas.
-1 Cumulative impacts:
+Please see slaughter floor and pens/krale, gets pumped through a separator where to solids gets separated from the liquid waste produced by the abattoir.
+Blood gets separated when head is removed, then the